-- Chapter 1 sets out some background information, identifies the reasons for issuing this report and sets the frame for the public consultation - Chapter 2 briefly presents various definitions of private mobile networks, the technical architecture of networks, the status of private network spectrum regulation in countries, in particular by briefly introducing the relevant spectrum ranges being used in countries to support private mobile networks - Chapter 3 sets out the first consultation issue on numbering resources, where some relevant information from NRAs points to the challenge of ensuring unique resources for private networks are in place - Chapter 4 sets out the second consultation issue on "drivers and use cases".
-BEREC does not wish to write a report about use-cases / case studies, but believes that some further information on the drivers for private networks might assist NRAs best consider the regulatory approach and help to identify any regulatory issues that may be barrier to more harmonised development of private networks, if more harmonisation would be needed
+- Chapter 1 sets out some background information, identifies the reasons for issuing this report and sets the frame for the public consultation - Chapter 2 briefly presents various definitions of private mobile networks, the technical architecture of networks, the status of private network spectrum regulation in countries, in particular by briefly introducing the relevant spectrum ranges being used in countries to support private mobile networks - Chapter 3 sets out the first consulted issue on numbering resources, where some relevant information from NRAs and from the consultation responses point to the challenge of ensuring unique resources for private networks are in place. - Chapter 4 sets out the second consulted issue on "drivers and use cases".
+The chapter briefly summarises main drivers for private networks and typical case studies that were described in consultation responses - Chapter 5 provides an overview table which summarises the identified challenges to 5G private network deployment and other observations, as these were derived from the consultation responses